Conquistador

 Most of the Red Indians are killed by infectious diseases to which they have no resistance (as happened in our own history), and the survivors don't represent a serious threat to New Virginians armed with twentieth-century weapons.

-Rolfe has been given a new world to settle; he and his friends can easily make themselves masters of it.
-What they choose to do with it is very much up to them, and it really depends on what sort of a man Rolfe is, because he chooses the others.
-In this book, Rolfe is a Virginian wannabe aristocrat, who proceeds to set himself and his friends up as aristocrats.
+In the book, John Rolfe is given a new world to settle; what he and his friends choose to do with it is very much up to them, and it really depends on what sort of a man Rolfe is, because he chooses the others.
+As written, Rolfe is a Virginian wannabe aristocrat, who proceeds to set himself and his friends up as aristocrats.
 They become the Thirty Families of New Virginia: between them, they own all the land, most of the industrial base, and above all they own the gateway.
 The other people they bring in are known as Settlers, but they're basically peasants, expected to do the low- and mid-level jobs and not cause any trouble.
 For security reasons — in order to keep the gateway secret on FirstSide — they're not allowed to use the gateway, so none of them will ever see FirstSide again.

-The remarkable thing is that they never seem to cause any trouble: indeed, they all seem quite content with their humdrum jobs and rural/suburban lives.
+The remarkable thing is that they never seem to cause any trouble.
+With the exception of a few outcasts who run off to live with the Red Indians, and a few who live within the system but grumble mildly, they all seem quite content with their humdrum jobs and rural/suburban lives.
 Rolfe grants them an elected assembly (apparently as an act of benevolence), but the real power remains with the heads of the Thirty Families.

 Perhaps his most bizarre decision is to import lots of large animals not native to North America — including lions, tigers, elephants, and hippos — and release them into the countryside.
 He likes hunting, and treats New Virginia as his own safari park.